SHKim26/-Language-Modeling/README.md

 (ii) an analysis of the **impact of varying the softmax parameter $T$** on text generation.

 # Report
+Before looking at the main results, let's review the key contents of each .py file and the parts that implement the requirements.

 ## dataset.py
 ![dataset_args](./images/dataset_args.png)